jcaxmacher/nvram/content/posts/an-aws-cdk-example.md

 ## An Example - URL Shortener

-The other day I came across [a very nice blog post on how to create a Serverless URL Shortener on AWS](https://blog.ruanbekker.com/blog/2018/11/30/how-to-setup-a-serverless-url-shortener-with-api-gateway-lambda-and-dynamodb-on-aws/).
+A few months ago I came across [a very nice blog post on how to create a Serverless URL Shortener on AWS](https://blog.ruanbekker.com/blog/2018/11/30/how-to-setup-a-serverless-url-shortener-with-api-gateway-lambda-and-dynamodb-on-aws/).
 With serverless technologies like Lambda, DynamoDB and API Gateway, a scalable URL shortening service can be created in a very small number of steps.
 I wondered how easy it would be to spin up this same service (using the same\* business logic) using the AWS CDK.
 If you want, jump to the repository to see the full example code in one place.

 ### Pre-requisites